phucnguyen1/trussSampleWork/README.md

 ## Tasks to do:
 1. Need to work on TODO items in the project to complete the functions of the tool
-2. Change to using third party API if I can because it may more time for me.
+2. Change to using third party API if I can because it will save more time.
 3. There will some improvement on some functionalities.

 ## Final Thoughts: